-The Following are guidelines the St. Croix county Highway Department follows with respect to the installation and ongoing maintenance of mailboxes on the county trunk highway system (CTHS).
+The Following are guidelines the St. Croix County Highway Department follows with respect to the installation and ongoing maintenance of mailboxes on the county trunk highway system (CTHS).

 In Wisconsin snow removal operations frequently conflict with mailboxes.
 A standard for mailbox installation has been developed which has reduced the number of mailboxes damaged or demolished by snow plows.

 The recommended placement of the box is on a 24 inch minimum arm length at a minimum height of 46 inches.
-The front of the box shold be aligned with the outside edge of the shoulder.
+The front of the box should be aligned with the outside edge of the shoulder.

 Locating mailboxes along the roadside is complicated by many factors other than snow removal.
 These require balancing the maximum convenience to the patron with safety considerations for highway traffic, and with postal carrier convenience and safety.
-You must also take into account existing roadside conditions such as proximity to intersection: blind spots caused by curves, hills and vegetation: utility poles, guardrails, nearby bridges, and other physical installations.
+You must also take into account existing roadside conditions such as proximity to intersection: blind spots caused by curves, hills and vegetation: utility poles, guard rails, nearby bridges, and other physical installations.